AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 - Controller has to be launched with a public IP address.

 ### Temporarily Disabling HA

 HA can be temporarily disabled if needed.
 This can be done via Terraform or by directly modifying the Auto Scaling Groups.

 Disable HA using Terraform:

 - Set `controller_ha_enabled` and/or `copilot_ha_enabled` to false.
 - Run `terraform apply`.

 Enable HA using Terraform:

 - Set `controller_ha_enabled` and/or `copilot_ha_enabled` to true.
 - Run `terraform apply`.

 Disable HA by updating the Auto Scaling Group(s):

-	Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
+- Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
-	Select the Auto Scaling Group (avtx_controller or avtx_copilot).
+- Select the Auto Scaling Group (avtx_controller or avtx_copilot).
-	Go to Advanced configurations -> Edit.
+- Go to Advanced configurations -> Edit.
-	Click on Suspended processes and check the following processes:
+- Click on Suspended processes and check the following processes:
   - Launch
   - Terminate
   - HealthCheck
   - Replace Unhealthy

-  Click on Update to save the changes.
+- Click on Update to save the changes.
-	Repeat this process for the other Auto Scaling Group if necessary.
+- Repeat this process for the other Auto Scaling Group if necessary.

 Enable HA by updating the Auto Scaling Group(s):

-	Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
+- Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
-	Select the Auto Scaling Group (avtx_controller or avtx_copilot).
+- Select the Auto Scaling Group (avtx_controller or avtx_copilot).
-	Go to Advanced configurations -> Edit.
+- Go to Advanced configurations -> Edit.
-	Under Suspended processes, remove the following processes:
+- Under Suspended processes, remove the following processes:
   - Launch
   - Terminate
   - HealthCheck
   - Replace Unhealthy

-  Click on Update to save the changes.
+- Click on Update to save the changes.
-	Repeat this process for the other Auto Scaling Group if necessary.
+- Repeat this process for the other Auto Scaling Group if necessary.

 ### Warm Pool instance state of AWS Autoscaling Group

 The instance state in the AWS ASG Warm Pool is configurable, but it is only supported in the Inter-AZ use case.
 If the instance state is modified after deployment, the new change will only be effective after a failover.

-  ### WAF support for Aviatrix Controller
+### WAF Support for Aviatrix Controller

-  WAF can be enabled for basic protection.
-To support this function, there are a few requirements:
+A web application firewall (WAF) can be enabled for additional protection for the Aviatrix Controller.
+The requirements to use WAF are:

-  - The WAF deployment needs to be on an AWS application load balancer.
-Please ensure that the `load_balancer_type` is configured as `application`
+- The load balancer type must be an application load balancer.
+Network load balancers are not supported. `load_balancer_type` should be set to `application`
-  - Certificate signing via AWS Certificate Manager is required for ALB support.
-Please ensure that your certificate's state is set to 'ISSUED' in AWS Certificate Manager."
+- A signed certificate in AWS Certificate Manager is required for ALB.
+Ensure that the certificate's status is `Issued` in AWS Certificate Manager.

-  There are 2 scenarios case
+There are 2 main WAF deployment scenarios:

+- Default WAF rules
+- Customized WAF rules

-  ### Using default WAF rules
+#### Using the Default WAF Rules

-  If user doesnt specify WAF rule, Aviatrix offers the default rules to block general threat, it refers AWS WAF rule set on
+If `configure_waf` is set to `true`, the following AWS Managed Rules are enabled:

 - AWS Managed Rules - Common Ruleset
 - AWS Managed Rules - Known Bad Inputs Ruleset
 - AWS Managed Rules - Amazon IP Reputation List
 - AWS Managed Rules - Anonymous IP List
 - AWS Managed Rules - SQLite Ruleset
 - AWS Managed Rules - Linux Ruleset
 - AWS Managed Rules - Unix Ruleset

+Configure `waf_managed_rules` to customize the list of managed rules to implement.

-  #### WAF deployment with basic rules
+##### WAF deployment with basic rules

 ```
 module "aws_controller_ha" {
   source                  = "github.com/aviatrix-automation/Aviatrix_AWS_HA"